 It’s very near to her heart to write about her journey as a Duchenne mom.
-If you’re interested in learning more about her families diagnosis story or journey as a Duchenne parent keep reading, and don’t forget to subscribe.
+If you’re interested in learning more about her families diagnosis story and journey as a Duchenne parent keep reading, and please don’t forget to subscribe.

 I remember the day I became a mother like it was yesterday.
 I remember vividly how it felt to hold my precious newborn for the first time.
 I remember the tiny fingers and tiny toes.
 I can almost smell that heavenly newborn skin aroma when I think about it.
 Oh, how I love that smell.
 I love being a mom.
 It’s not my only role, but it’s by far my favorite.
 The day I became a mother...